intel/CommsPowerManagement/power.md

 # Additional Setup Notes

 This script works with both acpi-cpufreq and intel_pstate drivers, although functionality may be slightly different between them.
-If you wish to to disable the intel_pstate kernel driver, we need to add `intel_pstate=disable` to the kernel boot parameters.
+If you wish to disable the intel_pstate kernel driver, we need to add `intel_pstate=disable` to the kernel boot parameters.
 Typically this is done by editing `/boot/grub2/grub.cfg` or `/etc/default/grub`, and adding